oracle-livelabs/developer/redwood-extensions/tableedit/tableedit.md

 3. From the list of actions on the left, drag **Call Action Chain** and drop it onto the + sign:
 	![Dragging actions](images/actiondrag.png)

-4. In the Properties pane, click the arrow in the **Action Chain ID** field and select **NavigateToEditAccountsChain** from the drop-down:
+4. In the Properties pane, click the arrow in the **Action Chain ID** field and select **navigateToEditAccountsChain** from the drop-down:
 	![Action properties](images/actionedit.png)

  Let's take a step back.
 We've set things up so that when the Edit button is clicked, we will navigate to the Edit page created for us by the Quick Start.
 However, as we can see from the Properties pane, this action chain expects a value for the input parameter **accountsId**.